 Although the majority of commuting trips in the city are by private automobile, Westminster is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Westminster area by reducing both traffic and air pollution.

-The citizens of Westminster are very well educated compared to the average community in the nation: 35.74% of adults in Westminster have a bachelor's degree or even advanced degree.
+The education level of Westminster citizens is very high relative to the national average among all cities (21.84%): 38.58% of adults in Westminster have a bachelor's degree or even advanced degree.

-Westminster is a very ethnically-diverse city.
+Westminster is an extremely ethnically-diverse city.
 The people who call Westminster home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Westminster residents report their race to be White, followed by Asian.
 Westminster also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.16% of the city’s residents.
-Important ancestries of people in Westminster include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 22.31% of the city’s residents.
+Important ancestries of people in Westminster include German, Irish, English, Italian, and Polish.

 The most common language spoken in Westminster is English.
 Other important languages spoken here include Spanish and Vietnamese.